SEL: Using Explicit Instruction Programs

 Ensuring Explicit SEL is S.A.F.E.

-Are Training and On-Going Support are Available?
+Are Training and On-Going Support Available?

 Utilizing A Robust Needs Assessment